 On the other hand, not every stressful workplace causes corporate burnout.
 Certain types of stress actually have a positive effect on employees and can lead to outstanding performance, job satisfaction,personal and professional growth.
 However, this is not the norm in most of today’s fast paced workplaces.

 Are you experiencing some of the symptoms above?
 If so, take these warning signs seriously and reach out.
 If you continue to grit your teeth, push on and stoically “get through it”, it will be unsustainable over the long term.
 You are pushing your mind and body to run on empty.
-Eventually, your tank will run out of fuel and every aspect of your life will sputter to a grinding halt with a hiss and a bang.
+Eventually, your tank will run out of fuel and every aspect of your life will splutter to a grinding halt with a hiss and a bang.
 Before you reach that point, turn the focus solidly on yourself and seek help.

-At Palladium Private, we teach that the belief system – which is unique to each person – acts as the direct platform for our thinking, responses, and behaviours.
+At Palladium Private, we teach that the belief system – which is unique to each individual – acts as the direct platform for our thinking, responses, and behaviours.
 We refer to this process as the mind-body connection.
-Not only do we live according to our belief system, it often goes unexamined or unquestioned throughout the rest of our life.
+Not only do we live according to our conditioned belief system, it often goes unexamined or unquestioned throughout the rest of our life.

 If you are reading this and resonating with Darren’s story and the symptoms of burnout above, don’t worry – it is not too late!
-Recovery is possible no matter how overwhelmed you’ve become.
+Recovery is possible, no matter how overwhelmed you’ve become.
 It’s far too easy to be so overcome by the situations surrounding us, we can no longer see a way forward.
-Undertaking a BioPsychoSocial program at Palladium Private, such as the one Darren engaged with, is a surefire way to re-align your personal values, career aspirations and contentedness with life.
+Undertaking a BioPsychoSocial program at Palladium Private, such as the one Darren engaged with, is a surefire way to re-align your personal values, career aspirations and satisfaction with life.

 Find out more about the BioPsychoSocial programs offered at Palladium Private HERE.

 Helpful Free Resource